VanillaEdge/Server-Authoritive-Vehicle/README.md

 **Server Authoritive Vehicle** is a barebones, scalable and secure vehicle system for Roblox.

-Every vehicle physics is simulated by the server rather than the clients, each clients job is to send their inputs to the server and predict every cars future position to make up for the network delay.
-This vehicle system focuses on having minimal data to replicate, making it ideal for games needing a light-weight chassis with the security and competitive benefits the server aUthority archetecture and its built-in prediction provide.
+Every vehicle's physics is simulated by the server rather than the clients, each clients job is to send their inputs to the server and predict every cars future position to make up for the added network delay.
+This vehicle system focuses on having minimal data to replicate, making it ideal for games needing a light-weight chassis with the security and competitive benefits the server authority archetecture and its built-in prediction provide.